How Encrypted Cloud Storage Works and Why You Should Consider It

 Why You Should Use AES Encryption

-AES stands for Advanced Encryption Standard and it’s the most commonly used encryption method in the world (used for encrypting emails as well as encrypting hard drives).
+AES stands for Advanced Encryption Standard and it’s the most commonly used encryption method in the world (used for encrypting hard drives).
 All you need to do to decrypt an AES file is enter the correct password and you’re done.

 You should use it because it’s easy to work with, unbroken so far and works well when uploading images via the FTPS, HTTPS, SFTP, AS2, WebDAVS and OFTP protocols.
 AES also works well with large files including videos, software and audio content: though it is a bit slow when compared to Blowfish.